 He didn’t even blink over her bizarre comment.
 “Not this time, Christina,” he said in a furious whisper.
 “Compliments won’t get me off balance again, my little temptress.
 I swear to God, if you ever again dismiss me so casually, I’m going to––”

 “Oh, it wasn’t a compliment,” Christina interrupted, letting him see her irritation.
 “How presumptuous of you to think it was.
 The Crow is our enemy.”

 Final Analysis of The Lion’s Lady

 The Lion’s Lady is a well-crafted, humorous adventure that fans of sensual period romances should appreciate on a pure enjoyment level.
 Don’t look for the reinvention of the wheel.
 This is just a solid love story between two great leads.

 One quibble I had with The Lion’s Lady.
 It’s full of side characters you know are getting their own stories.
 I hate sequel baiting.
 This romance was written before every book was part of a series.
 Still, I wasn’t a fan.

-Also annoying was that Christina’s evil aunt didn’t get her full just desserts.
+Also annoying was that Christina’s evil aunt didn’t get her just desserts.
 Garwood tends to the sweet side.
-I don’t know if it’s in her to create a genuinely vicious ending that would satisfy my bloodthirstiness.
+I don’t know if it’s in her to create a vicious ending that satisfies my bloodthirstiness.